 This kit was designed for makers on the go.
 We have busy lives, and it's important to carve out time for art making.
 I've put together a comprehensive tool package for you to get started on your weaving journey.
 Kit's are laser cut in Kingston, Ontario.
 This starter kit is perfect for making small wall hangings, coasters, decorations, small cushions, you name it.
 It makes a great gift for yourself, or a friend!

 - Plastic Tapestry Needle

 - Sample Cotton Warp Thread

 ** Scissors and yarn not included in kits.

 How can I get notified about your workshops?

-Join my VIP newsletter!
+Join my newsletter!
 Get the details right into your inbox.
 My newsletter goes out once every season.
 Be the first to hear about new workshops, tutorials, artworks and events.